 Also of note is why the officer is holding a gun to his own head; he reflexively shot and killed an unarmed and innocent man, and the guilt he felt over this nearly drove him to take his own life.

 Season 3's "Framed": Danny has been arrested for drug possession, with it being obvious that a frame-up is going on.
 Henry approaches Erin's ex-husband Jack and asks him to be Danny's legal counsel.
 Jack accepts, and bills Danny for all of $1.

-- Season 4 episode "Drawing Dead," like "Family Business" above, deals with the aftermath of an officer shooting someone, in this case a 14 year old boy who was trying to escape from a shootout with the police he and his buddies were in.
-The officer saw him holding a weapon, but none was found at the scene.
-When we see the officer later on, it's abundantly obvious he's been crying his eyes out and the possibility he killed an innocent boy is tearing him apart.
+Season 4 episode "Drawing Dead," like "Family Business" , deals with the aftermath of an officer-involved shooting, in this case a 14 year old boy who was trying to escape from a shootout with the police he and his buddies were in.
+The officer saw him holding a weapon, but none was found at the scene (it was picked up in the chaos by a nearby storeowner).
+When we see Officer Montero later on, it's abundantly obvious he's been crying his eyes out and the possibility he killed an innocent boy is tearing him apart.
 It's such a clear demonstration of how much he cares about helping people as a cop that the audience will breathe a sigh of relief when he's finally exonerated.

 In "Mistaken Identity", while investigating a hate crime against a mosque Danny remarks that he doesn't know why Muslims choose to live in the United States, but "the sign on the door says everyone's welcome so we gotta back that up, partner."
 Worth noting, Danny was in the Marines during the Iraq War.

 When Henry suffers a heart attack while preparing Thanksgiving dinner, the rest of the family arranges to hold a complete turkey banquet in the hospital just so he won't miss it.